Medusa-ML/.github/profile/README.md

 * 📧 Send an email to [medusa@bradflaugher.com](mailto:medusa@bradflaugher.com)
 * 💬 Join our Discord server at [https://discord.gg/bEPkfhbwE4](https://discord.gg/bEPkfhbwE4)
-* 🍻 Meet up with us in Philadelphia [at one of our Events on MeetUp](https://www.meetup.com/philadelphia-data-engineer-career-growers-group/).

 ## 💖 Support the Project

 If you love what we do and want to support us, here's how you can help: